NiKrause/orbit-blog/ISSUES.md

 ### Todos, Features, Issues
 - Todos:
     - [ ] Bug: Peer-to-Peer between browsers broken (WebRTC upgrade from circuit-relay-v2)
+    - [ ] Feature: Instead of an own article link external
+        - [ ] in posts it needs filetype link which syncs the remote db (with all comments and media)

+    - [ ] Feature: if a IPFS-CID is discovered during saving of the article it should be directly gathered from the IPFS-network and added to the posts media ids and pinned to the local Helia node
-    - [ ] Feature: Add synchronous password encryption to a blogPost
+    - [ ] Feature: if a IPFS-CID is discovered in preview mode, it should be loaded and pinned locally too!
-    - [ ] Bug: locks & keys in sidebar are updating too late
+    - [x] Bug: locks & keys in sidebar are updating too late
     - [ ] Feature: when adding IPFS-image links into markdown, it should also parse external CIDs not just cids which are inside our media library
+    - [x] Feature: Add synchronous password encryption to a blogPost
     - [x] Bug: Website in browsers and mobile apps pwa is cached too long: nginx must send no-cache header
     - [x] Feature: Privacy Statement
     - [x] Feature: add Github Link